khanyezi/Business-plan/Khanyezi.md

 We will also link the students and the investors together, which is usually not the case.
 We will create liquid loans and attract multiple investors, which will make the raising of the funds easier.

 ## Pricing our product or service
 We will be a non-profit company, in order to assure that students get the best possible rates.
 However, we will have to price in any salaries, development costs and other expenses.
 It will be our aim to keep this as low as possible and we will be able to do this using blockchain technology.
 We will also allow for transparency in the fee structure.
 This will allow the students and investors to see where the fees are being used and that they are not being wasted.
+Students will be charged a small administration cost to cover the Gas for running the repayments smart contract.
+And investors will be charged a fee for Khanyezi to service the loans.

 # 4. Marketing Plan
 ## Market research
 ### Current Industry

 #### Private
-Currently students loans are mainly offered by the bank.
+Currently post-graduate students loans are mainly offered by the bank.
 For most of the loans, the students need to have a sponsor who is able to act as surety if they are unable to repay the loan.
 This limits the number of students who are able to apply for loans.
 We will have no such policy, as we will rely on our model.

 **ABSA**: